ELHAMRYMohamed/Dental-X/Dental-X/Documentation.md

 1. Automate dataset conversion between formats (**COCO ↔ YOLO**).\
 2. Expand the dataset with more annotated X-rays to improve accuracy.\
 3. Add support for exporting diagnostic reports in **PDF/JSON** format.

+### Previous Project – Detectron2 Based

+This model started from an existing implementation using [Detectron2](https://github.com/arpsn123/Dental-X-RAY-Image-Detection-and-Instance-Segmentation).
+The main repository I worked with is available here: [Main Project Link](https://github.com/SubGlitch1/DentalXrayAI).